Digitally Sign a PDF Document

 Signature Permissions

-If you choose, you may explicitly specify conditions that your Certificate will remain valid.
-If you want your Signature invalidated upon and change, or allowing just form field changes, etc. Please use the following table to see the options:
+You may explicitly specify conditions under which your certificate will remain valid.
+If you want your signature invalidated upon any change, or allowing just form field changes, etc., please use the following table to see the options:

 PdfDocument.SignaturePermissions | Definition |